 At Burns, Bryant, Cox, Rockefeller & Durkin, P.A., we have a history of helping clients to contest wills so that they can better enforce the wishes of the deceased.
 We have also helped those defending against will contests, providing strong and compelling representation for why a will should stand as originally written.
 No matter who you are or what your position is, we are here for you and ready to stand firm for your cause.

 Contact us to learn more about the legal services we can provide for you.
-Our New Hampshire will contest lawyer, Matthew Cox, can provide the voice you need when you are involved in will contests.
+Our Portsmouth will contest lawyer, Matthew Cox, can provide the voice you need when you are involved in will contests.
 We represent individuals involved in all types of will contests throughout New Hampshire.